This post may contain affiliate links. Please read my disclosure.

-I know, broiled blue cheese tomatoes are not a new concept, but they were new to me until recently.
-I mean, I love blue cheese, I love tomatoes, why had I not considered this combination before?
-Sometimes I wonder about myself.
-Seriously, I wonder…
+I know, broiled tomatoes with blue cheese are not a new concept, but they were new to me until recently.
+I mean, I love blue cheese, I love tomatoes, but I had never pieced them together.
+Sometimes I wonder about myself….

 Discovering Broiled Blue Cheese Tomatoes with Grandma

 A few weeks back I went to visit my grandma in Salisbury, MD.
 Much different from the hustle and bustle of the city that I’m used to, Salisbury, MD is an interesting place.
 It sure was nice to spend some days in the peace and quiet.
 And visit with grandma…oh we had such fun.
 Eating a fabulous French meal, enjoying some crab cakes in Ocean City, walking the beach, spending hours chatting, meeting her friends, and those oh-so-wonderful afternoon naps.
 Oh afternoon naps, how I miss you!

 Anyway, she has a dining room in her community where you can sit and order dinner and be waited on.
 Broiled blue cheese tomatoes were offered as a side dish, so I went for it.
 These things were so good.

 Tomatoes, blue cheese and olive oil – that’s it.
 I do sprinkle just a touch of sugar on top – it helps to bring out the flavor of the blue cheese.
 So…I guess sugar too.
 But all in all, pretty basic ingredients.

 You can buy the blue cheese crumbles, or crumble your own blue cheese.
 I get a little snobby with my blue cheese and like to buy the good stuff and crumble it myself.
 But any type of blue cheese will work here.